Running Couplings in High-Temperature Effective Field Theory: Scalar potential modification

 In \cref{fig:potential}, the shape of the scalar potential is shown with and without the inclusion of the running of the effective parameters.
 As evident from the figure, contributions from the effective couplings can substantially alter the shape of the scalar potential and shift the position of the broken minimum.
 The main difference between including only the LO mass running and the NLO running with effective operators arises from the running of the quartic and sextic scalar couplings, $\lambda_3$ and $c_{\phi^6}$, respectively; additional terms in the mass parameter running have only a minor effect on the scalar potential.
 It is worth recalling that the inclusion of the running to the scalar potential can be seen as resumming higher effective potential loops.

 We further investigate the impact of the running by studying the shift in the broken minimum field value $v$.
-This is a key parameter, since it enters the ratio $\xi = v/T$ which characterizes the baryon washout during the baryogenesis at the first-order PT~\cite{Patel:2011th}.
+This is a key parameter, since the ratio $\xi = v/T$ characterizes the baryon washout during the baryogenesis at the first-order PT~\cite{Patel:2011th}.
+(Note, however, that beyond tree level, $\xi$ is gauge dependent~\cite{Patel:2011th}.)

 In \cref{fig:deltavev}, the shift in this quantity caused by including the running of the effective parameters is illustrated.
 The \textit{left} (\textit{right}) panel shows the shift when only the LO running of the mass parameter (NLO running of all operators) is taken into account.
 Including the NLO running of the effective parameters can alter the broken field value by tens of percent, while the LO running (where only $m_3^2$ runs) produces a much smaller shift, at the few-percent level.
-The difference between LO and NLO running becomes even more prominent with the increase of the effective couplings, such as $c_{\phi^4D^2}$ or $c_{\phi^2W^2}$.
+The difference between LO and NLO running becomes even more prominent with the increase of the effective couplings, e.g., $c_{\phi^4D^2}$.

 As before, the black-dashed line in \cref{fig:deltavev} represents the parameter values for which the broken and unbroken minima are degenerate.
-Below this line, the broken minimum becomes the global minimum, and it is within this region that PT nucleation occurs; hence, it is of the main interest to the PT phenomenology.
+Below this line, the broken minimum becomes the global minimum, and it is within this region that PT nucleation occurs; hence, it is of main interest to the PT phenomenology.
 In this region, the LO running can only lead to a few percent shift to the broken minimum value, while the NLO running of the effective couplings could result in changes on the order of tens of percent, specifically for large values of the sextic coupling $c_{\phi^6}$.

 Similarly, the NLO correction to the running of the effective parameters affects the difference in the potential values between two local minima, which in turn determines the strength of the PT.
 In \cref{fig:deltaV}, we present the relative change in the potential difference $\Delta V$ between the broken and unbroken minima when comparing the inclusion of LO and NLO running of the effective parameters.
 As can be seen from the figure, the potential difference can change by up to tens of percent, depending on the specific parameter point, therefore modifying the strength of the PT.
 The blue diagonal region simply points to the values of the couplings where $\Delta V^{\text{LO}}$ crossed zero value, while $\Delta V^{\text{LO}} =\Delta V^{\text{NLO}}$ holds in the dark red region.
 We note that for points where two local minima are of similar depth, the NLO corrections lift the broken minima, while for points where the broken minimum is significantly deeper than the unbroken, NLO corrections deepen it, resulting in stronger PTs.